web analytics

 • Copy of petition to be served on OP advocate/A.PP before providing a copy to Court, preferably.
 Otherwise, OP Advocate can create ruckus and this can lead to another date.

-• Each petition we submit to Court should have Rs.2/- Revenue stamp (in Andhra Pradesh) on it.
+• Each petition we submit to Court should have Rs.2/- (in Andhra Pradesh) Court Fee stamp on it.
 Check your Court procedure, where should it be attached.
 Even check amount of stamps necessary.
 To be on safer side, many attach more valued stamp than necessary.

 • No stamps necessary to stick on replies given by us such as Counter, Written Statements etc